nuclearGoblin/Dungeon-AI/README.md

 The bot looks for several environment variables, which can be stored in a file named `.env`.
 An example file [`sample.env`](sample.env) is provided to explain all environment variables that the bot checks for.

+It also requires you to create service.json.
+TODO: Describe format

 You will need to install Python as well as the packages specified in [`requirements.txt`](requirements.txt):
 `pip install -r requirements.txt`.
 Once the environment has correctly been set up, the bot can be run using `python bot.py`.